 Best for: Exploring the rich history of Mid Wales – there’s castles galore!

-Pembrokeshire is a picturesque county on the South West coast of Wales.
+Holiday lets in Pembrokeshire benefit from a picturesque county on the South West coast of Wales.
 Once rated by National Geographic as the second best coastline in the World, this wonderful region boasts 186 miles of stunning coastline, as well as over 50 beaches.
 Fun fact: Part of The Deathly Hallows was filmed in Pembrokeshire’s National Park!

 Featured property: The Farmhouse at East Hook